SSpzcee/Asunder-PHB/phb/md/Combat.md

 This is any ordinary attack with a weapon, from throwing shuriken to swinging oversized swords.
 The speed is listed with the individual weapon, as is the base damage and Stamina cost.

+### **Defensive Basic Actions**

+As an action, you may declare a Defensive Basic Action in which so long as you perform no other Actions or Interrupts, you gain a benefit such as the use of a unique interrupt.
+A basic defensive action is not in effect on the IC it is declared on.

+You can simultaneously declare up to two Defensive Basic Actions as Stands, provided you have access to them.
+Some Abilities and some Clans will give more options.

-### **Blocking**
+### **Prepare Blocking**

 (Speed Variable, Defensive Basic Action)

 Blocking is bracing yourself for an attack as effectively as possible, and being on guard to do so at a moment's notice.

-As an action, you may declare that you are Blocking and enter a Stand in which so long as you perform no other Actions or Interrupts,you may use the Block defense against any incoming attacks.
-(Described below under Interrupts).

-You can simultaneously declare up to two Defensive Basic Actions as Stands, provided you have access to them.
-Some Abilities and some Clans will give more options.

-A basic defensive action is not in effect on the IC it is declared on.
+While you are Prepare Blocking you may use the following interrupt:

+Block (Speed 0, Interrupt)
+Blocking reduces the damage of unarmed and ninjutsu attacks by 50% and weapon damage by 25\%.
+Additionally, you can choose the location of any wounds inflicted, except when the attack specifically specifies one location (such as certain jutsu or called shots).

+However, blocking multiple times in a row becomes predictable and makes it easier to get around.
+Every time you block your percentage reduction is reduced by 10\% resetting when you gain AP.
+Wounds increase this reduction depending on severity: 5\% minor, 15\% major, 30\% Severe, 40\% Critical.

 ### **Multi-Throw**